 Karen began telling stories at her dinner table at age three and playing the saxophone at eight.
 Today her table is the size of the world!
 Karen teaches the art of storytelling through workshops and residencies at schools, universities, and other educational institutions and she is a published author and recording artist.
-She is also an international touring artist with the Buenos Aires based company DreamOn Productions and she has performed in China, S. Korea, Hong Kong, Peru, Argentina, Uruguay and Brazil.
+She is also an international touring artist with the Buenos Aires based company DreamOn Productions and she has performed in China, S. Korea, Hong Kong, Peru, Argentina, Uruguay and Brazil and Colombia.
 Karen is an accomplished musician on saxophone, recorder, ocarina, accordion and nose flute and in 2019 she co-founded Klezmer Arts Institute Los Angeles.
 She was a homeschool mom for 17 years and now she is passionate about helping you to homeschool your kids.

 Sharon has worked with children in schools, summer camps and hospitals for over 30 years.
 She is a Licensed Clinical Social Worker as well as an Early Childhood Educator.
 Over the past 5 years Sharon has enjoyed teaching adults working with children or who are interested in entering the field of early childhood.
 She conducts workshops for Head Start teachers, parents, and school faculty.
 She also teaches in a Masters in Education program in Early Childhood at American Jewish University.
 Sharon has attended trainings in Council, Social Thinking, Conscious Discipline and Grief Counseling which she brings into her work with children.